-Reviewed studies with a suitable design that reported the share of equivalence refusals provide a rather broad range, between zero per cent and forty-three per cent (Nord et al., 1993; Nord, 1995; Damschroder et al., 2005; Damschroder et al., 2007; Schwarzinger et al., 2003, Schwarzinger et al., 2004).
-Although all reviewed studies asked for trade-offs between health conditions that appeared to be clearly different in severity and asked respondents to assume the treatment programmes could cure (or prevent the onset of ill health for) the same number of people, they differed on several dimensions, such as, sample size, representativeness, framing of the question, including a life-threatening condition, comparing health conditions of the same or of different kinds (e.g. mild vs. moderate vs. severe shortness of breath or moderate leg pain vs. severe shortness of breath), and giving participants an opportunity to discuss, reflect on, and change their responses.
+Reviewed studies with a suitable design that reported the share of equivalence refusals provide a rather broad range, between 0 percent and 43 percent (Nord et al. 1993; Nord 1995; Schwarzinger et al. 2003; Schwarzinger et al. 2004; Damschroder et al. 2005; Damschroder et al. 2007).
+Although all reviewed studies asked for trade-offs between health conditions that appeared to be clearly different in severity and asked respondents to assume the treatment programs could cure (or prevent the onset of ill health for) the same number of people, they differed on several dimensions, such as, sample size, representativeness, framing of the question, including a life-threatening condition, comparing health conditions of the same or of different kinds (e.g., mild vs. moderate vs. severe shortness of breath or moderate leg pain vs. severe shortness of breath), and giving participants an opportunity to discuss, reflect on, and change their responses.

 The estimates that are probably most representative of the views of the public come from two studies in Damschroder et al. (2007).
-Both studies were conducted using relatively large samples (n = 388 and 878) recruited from an internet panel and representative of the US population.
+Both studies were conducted using relatively large samples (N = 388 and 878) recruited from an internet panel and were representative of the US population.
 They tested the impact of different contexts and framings on the share of equivalence refusals.
-They found that people were more likely to give equivalence refusals when making a decision from an evaluator perspective (i.e. being in a more detached role) than from a decision-maker perspective (i.e. being in a role directly responsible for the decision), with the share of equivalence refusals being thirty-two per cent and twenty-one per cent, respectively.
-Furthermore, their results showed that reminding people of the consequences of their choice (i.e. that people in the group which was not selected will be untreated, a rationing perspective) resulted in an even lower share of equivalence refusals (twelve per cent), while asking people to make the choice from a benefits perspective (asking them which group of people received a greater benefit rather than which group should be prioritized) led to a higher share of equivalence refusals (forty-three per cent).
+They found that people were more likely to give equivalence refusals when making a decision from an evaluator perspective (i.e., being in a more detached role) than from a decision-maker perspective (i.e., being in a role directly responsible for the decision), with the share of equivalence refusals being 32 percent and 21 percent, respectively.
+Furthermore, their results showed that reminding people of the consequences of their choice (i.e., that people in the group which was not selected will be untreated, a rationing perspective) resulted in an even lower share of equivalence refusals (12 percent), while asking people to make the choice from a benefits perspective (asking them which group of people received a greater benefit rather than which group should be prioritized) led to a higher share of equivalence refusals (43 percent).

 The results also show that people who felt outraged about the idea of rationing and those with lower numeracy were more likely to give equivalence refusals.
-Interestingly, those who reported finding the questions difficult to answer were least likely to give equivalence refusals (Damschroder et al., 2007, p.
-270-271, 274), which might reflect their level of engagement.
+Interestingly, those who reported finding the questions difficult to answer were least likely to give equivalence refusals (Damschroder et al. 2007, 270-1, 274), which might reflect their level of engagement.

-One limitation of the reviewed studies is that the spectrum of harms was somewhat limited, as both very minor health complications and fatal conditions were omitted.5 This can have an impact on the share of equivalence refusals, as respondents tend to be sensitive to a relative difference in severity between the compared conditions.
-They were most likely to give equivalence refusals when the difference in severity was small (e.g. moderate vs. mild shortness of breath) and the least likely when the difference was large (e.g. quadriplegia vs. foot numbness) (Damschroder et al., 2007; see also Schwarzinger et al., 2004, Nord et al., 1993).
-It must be noted, however, that in some cases, comparing fatal diseases with other severe but not life-threatening conditions might be problematic as some respondents consider conditions such as paraplegia or quadriplegia to be worse than death (Damschroder et al., 2005; Schwarzinger et al., 2003).
+One limitation of the reviewed studies is that the spectrum of harms was somewhat limited, as both very minor health complications and fatal conditions were omitted.
+This can have an impact on the share of equivalence refusals, as respondents tend to be sensitive to the difference in severity between the compared conditions.
+They were most likely to give equivalence refusals when the difference in severity was small (e.g., moderate vs. mild shortness of breath) and the least likely when the difference was large (e.g., quadriplegia vs. foot numbness) (Nord et al. 1993; see also Schwarzinger et al. 2004; Damschroder et al. 2007).
+It must be noted, however, that in some cases, comparing fatal diseases with other severe but not life-threatening conditions might be problematic as some respondents consider conditions such as paraplegia or quadriplegia to be worse than death (Schwarzinger et al. 2003; Damschroder et al. 2005).
 In such cases, one cannot say whether respondents really gave equivalence refusals or whether, instead, they judged the compared conditions to be approximately equally severe.